DeBraid/medicine/plant-based-diet.md

 ## Meat

 Some meat is OK.
-5-20% of calories average adult.
+5-20% of calories for average adult.
 For athletes and physically active individuals consuming more protein is recommended.

 Organ meats are under-appreciated source of nutrient and should be consumed regularly.
 Fresh seafood is an excellent food choice.